jiayuehua/blog/_posts/2019-04-17-wolves-and-sheep.md

 I wonder whether the OEIS's search function automatically looks for such variations on a sequence being searched for, and how much work it would be to do so.
+(UPDATE: It does not automatically look for such variations.)

 ----